Display all Bios

 Cameron earned her bachelor’s of science degree in business management and a bachelor’s of science in equine science from Otterbein College in Westerville, Ohio.

 Robert Cindrich was appointed to the board of directors of Mylan in March 2011.
-He is a member of Mylan's Compliance Committee.
+He is a member of Mylan's Compliance, Governance and Nominating, and Science and Technology Committees.

-Cindrich is a distinguished attorney and former jurist who currently serves as senior advisor to the Office of the President at the University of Pittsburgh Medical Center (UPMC), a global health enterprise.
-In that role, Cindrich advises UPMC's senior management and board of directors on key corporate governance and strategic business issues.
-He also is jointly responsible for UPMC's biosecurity initiatives.
+Cindrich is a distinguished attorney and former jurist who is currently President of Cindrich Consulting.
+Previously, Cindrich served as senior advisor to the Office of the President at the University of Pittsburgh Medical Center (UPMC), a global health enterprise.
+In that role, Cindrich advised UPMC's senior management and board of directors on key corporate governance and strategic business issues.
+He was also jointly responsible for UPMC's biosecurity initiatives.

 Cindrich previously was senior vice president and chief legal officer for UPMC.
 Before joining UPMC, Cindrich served as a highly respected judge in the U.S. District Court for Western Pennsylvania for 10 years.
 Prior to that appointment, he was active in both government and private practice, including positions as the Allegheny County Assistant Public Defender and Assistant District Attorney and U.S. Attorney for the Western District of Pennsylvania.